edward362/pinescript-impulsive-candles/README.md

 ## 🧩 Overview

-The **Impulsive Candles Indicator** is a *TradingView Pine Script v6* tool designed to automatically highlight impulsive price moves — moments of strong participation and directional intent — without requiring traders to read order flow or footprint charts.
+The **Impulsive Candles Indicator** is a *TradingView Pine Script v6* tool designed to automatically highlight impulsive price moves, moments of strong participation and directional intent, without requiring traders to read order flow or footprint charts.

 It acts as a **visual proxy for order flow imbalance**, combining **volatility (ATR)**, **volume strength**, and **candle body dominance** to detect when the market transitions from passive to aggressive trading behavior.

 This makes it particularly useful for:
 - Discretionary traders who **don’t use DOM or footprint charts**
-- Scalpers looking to **spot aggressive buyers/sellers** early
+- Scalpers looking to **spot aggressive buyers/sellers early**
-- Algorithmic traders who need **quantifiable triggers** for impulsive activity
+- Algorithmic traders who need **quantifiable triggers for impulsive activity**

 ---